Aksyon Demokratiko: Senate elections

 AGRI Partylist congressman Wilbert Lee joined Aksyon to run for senate elections in 2025 with the party's last election's vice presidential nominee Willie Ong, who is still undergoing treatment in Singapore.
 Ong was represented by his wife Dra.
 Liza Ong who also sworn in as member of Aksyon.

 But on the start of the campaign season in February both Lee (February 10) and Ong (February 13) withdrawn their candidacy.
 Lee stated that he will not continue to campaign after meeting co-members at AGRI, and the lack of machinery, while Ong will focus on health recovery.

 Ideology

 Magbago!
 (Change!)
 Makialam!
 (Participate!)
 Sulong sa Bagong Pilipinas!
 (Forward to a New Philippines!) are the party's slogans.
 Aksyon is rooted in Raul Roco's The Agenda of Hope: honest government; opportunity for all, special privileges for none; peace, productivity and prosperity; education and environment for sustainable development.

 Aksyon believes that there should be regional solutions to regional problems.
-Aksyon organizes itself based on the principles of local autonomy.
+Aksyon organises itself based on the principles of local autonomy.
 It believes and pushes for the empowerment of the Filipino masses.
 The party advocates a 'bottom-up' approach in tackling the issues of the country.
 Aksyon recognizes the importance of the participation of youth in government and therefore actively pushes for the empowerment of the youth.